 Surrender At Appomattox: The Historic Meeting Between Lee and Grant

 On Palm Sunday, April 9, 1865, two of the greatest generals in American history met in the parlor of Wilmer and Virginia McLean’s home in the rural town of Appomattox Court House, Virginia.
 For the man in gray, dressed in an impeccable new uniform, the moment he dreaded had finally come.
 Outnumbered, devoid of supplies, and cut off from escape, General Robert E. Lee was here to surrender his beloved Army of Northern Virginia.
 For the man in blue, wearing his mud-spattered field uniform, this event was the first step toward making the United States whole again.
 The terms Lieutenant General Ulysses S. Grant was about to offer to Lee would help bring a long and bloody nightmare to an end.
-After four years of war, these two men of honor shook hands and after conversing for about 25 minutes, they got down to the matter at hand.
+After four years of Civil War, these two men of honor shook hands, conversed for about 25 minutes, and then got down to the matter at hand.

 Under Grant's terms, Lee’s officers and men were to be paroled and required to forfeit all military equipment.
 Writing out the surrender conditions on a small, oval table in the McLean’s parlor, the Union commander proposed, “The Arms, Artillery and public property to be parked and staked and turned over to the officer appointed by me to receive them . . .
 This done each officer and man will be allowed to return to their homes not to be disturbed by United States Authority so long as they observe their parole and the laws in force where they may reside.”
 After the Confederate commander reviewed the terms and asked for some minor revisions, Grant asked Lee if he was satisfied with what he found.
 “Yes," said Lee, "I am bound to be satisfied with anything you offer.
 It is more than I expected.”